 Tiffany: How can a city collect taxes for what they deem is “unlawful” acts or is illegal?
 That makes no sense.

 City: Paying these taxes do not give a legal right to operate unpermitted Short term vacation rentals.

 Tiffany: Yet again, this makes no sense.
-Please confirm that the property WILL receive a business license and IS legal in the coastal zone as defined by both the lawsuit and the California Coastal Commission.
 I will be reaching out to them today as well as the attorney handling this.
 What the city keeps doing is not legal…

 City: (no response)